-1c - Strengthen 'Healthy Active Learning' outcomes through PE, Sport and Health.
+1d - Strengthen 'Healthy Active Learning' outcomes through PE, Sport and Health.

-- Work with HAL advisor on strengthening the resources, planning and delivery of Health, PE and Sport. - Increase opportunities for children to learn through play across all levels of the school. - Adjust the Health Long Term Plan to be localised and meaningful to Reporoa students.

-1d - Use STEAM and digital fluency and the digital curriculum to enhance future focussed learning.

-- Continue to integrate STEAM and the digital curriculum through the localised Reporoa curriculum. - Collaborate with the College in STEAM working with the shared PLD provider.
+- Work with HAL advisor on strengthening the resources, planning and delivery of Health, PE and Sport. - Increase opportunities for children to learn through play across all levels of the school. - Adjust the Health Long Term Plan to be localised and meaningful to Reporoa students. le - Use STEAM and digital fluency and the digital curriculum to enhance future focussed learning. - Continue to integrate STEAM and the digital curriculum through the localised Reporoa curriculum. - Collaborate with the College in STEAM working with the shared PLD provider. - 2a Maintain a positive school culture focussed on PB4L,, Wellbeing/Hauora & Te Whare Tapa Wha. - Collect and use student, staff and whanau voice to monitor PB4L and wellbeing practices. - Measure wellbeing progress with the NCER wellbeing tool. - Induct new staff and support staff into PB4L effectively.

-le: Collaborate with Kahui Ako schools to improve achievement challenges.

-- Collaborate with schools in the CoL/Kahui Ako to collectively address the achievement challenges. - Engage in shared PLD around Student Agency, Assessment for Learning, and Localised Curriculum.

-2a - Maintain a positive school culture focussed on PB4L,, Wellbeing/Hauora & Te Whare Tapa Wha.
+2b - Celebrate our cultural diversity.

-- Collect and use student, staff and whanau voice to monitor PB4L and wellbeing practices. - Measure wellbeing progress with the NCER wellbeing tool. - Induct new staff and support staff into PB4L effectively.
-2b Celebrate our cultural diversity. - Continue to use the cultural kete and iwi education plan to ensure Maori are taught as Maori. - Represent all cultures in the school through learning celebrations and our localsied curriculum.

-2c - Increase attendance and engagement through targeted, monitored programmes.

-- Use hybrid learning to address attendance issues due to COVID-19 - Provide learning support and engage with whanau regularly when attendance goes below 90%

-3a - Increase community engagement through positive, purposeful, culturally inclusive learning celebrations and learning beyond the classroom through the localised curriculum.

-- Use the expertise of whanau in all areas of the localised curriculum. - Continue to increasingly use local places, resources and expertise for authentic learning. - Visit Ngati Tahu/Ngati Whaoa marare and have a matariki celebration.
+- Continue to use the cultural kete and iwi education plan to ensure Maori are taught as Maori. - Represent all cultures in the school through learning celebrations and our localsied curriculum.
+2c - Increase attendance and engagement through targeted, monitored programmes. - Use hybrid learning to address attendance issues due to COVID-19 - Provide learning support and engage with whanau regularly when attendance goes below 90% - 3a Increase community engagement through positive, purposeful, culturally inclusive learning celebrations and learning beyond the classroom through the localised curriculum. - Use the expertise of whanau in all areas of the localised curriculum. - Continue to increasingly use local places, resources and expertise for authentic learning. - Visit Ngati Tahu/Ngati Whaoa marare and have a matariki celebration.